 - If you want to go into a collection, and are happy to contribute, then £5 will be more than enough to contribute.
 Of course you can contribute more if you wish, but it certainly wouldn’t be needed.

 - If you don’t have the money to spare, then something homemade is always wonderful to receive.
-Perhaps a handmade card, or even some biscuits or cakes will go down well.
+Check out our FREE printable of 12 super easy ideas you can make at home!

 - Some people would prefer to buy their own present but worry about what to buy.
 Someone once said to me ‘surely no teacher wants to receive 30 boxes of chocolate!‘.
 Well, they are wrong!
 Any teacher would love to receive several boxes of chocolate.
 Mine used to last me well into Easter!